The Games Companies Play & How to Protect Your Church

 So are all lifetime warranties bogus?
 This is a fair question that depends on several important considerations: the reputation of the chair provider, how long they have been in business, what the chair provider means by the term LIFETIME and what components are covered.
 It isn’t necessarily a gimmick, but always ask and get the answers in writing!

 Church seating warranties are only real if they provide your church with realistic and cost free resolution should your chairs have problems.
+Be sure to check the fine print to find out what components are and are not covered (in some instances fabrics are excluded).
+Check to see how long the warranty is for each major component and not just the frame.

 So how can your church identify and evaluate a trustworthy warranty?